-The design of the medals for the 2020 Olympic Games in Tokyo has been revealed, and there's more to these stunning pieces of gold, silver, and bronze than even meets the eye.
+The medals for the Tokyo Olympics are here, and there's more to these stunning pieces of gold, silver, and bronze than even meets the eye.
 The medals — which are molded to look like polished stones, symbolizing the work athletes put in, day after day, in order to shine — are completely sustainable.

 It was first reported in February 2019 that the organizing committee was on track to manufacture the medals from 100 percent recycled materials.
 When the committee stopped collecting donations in March, it had met its goal to amass 30.3 kg of gold, 4,100 kg of silver, and 2,700 kg of bronze, predominantly from used consumer electronics such as laptops and cell phones.